 Participants of the circular economy cluster program are working together to improve the reuse and availability of building materials and building components.

-The circular economy cluster program has also organised an innovation challenge focusing on the reuse of demolished insulation wool, discussions about alternative concrete products as well as a circular economy camp for architects and other planning professionals.
-Ongoing projects include Closing Cloops planning competition and reports about evaluating the technical feasibility of reused building parts, for example.
+The circular economy cluster program has also organised an innovation challenge focusing on the reuse of demolished insulation wool, discussions about alternative concrete products, a circular economy camp for architects and other planning professionals as well as the Closing Loops design competition for architecture and civil engineering students.
+Ongoing activities include experiments and reports about evaluating the technical feasibility of reused building parts, for example.